js-cookie/js-cookie/README.md

 Define when the cookie will be removed.
 Value can be a [`Number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) which will be interpreted as days from time of creation or a [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) instance.
 If omitted, the cookie becomes a session cookie.

+To create a cookie that expires in less than a day, you can check the [FAQ on the Wiki](https://github.com/js-cookie/js-cookie/wiki/Frequently-Asked-Questions#expire-cookies-in-less-than-a-day).

 **Default:** Cookie is removed when the user closes the browser.

 **Examples:**